ibm-blockchain-wsc/ImmersionWorkshop/docs/hlf-home.md

 ## Acknowledgements
 * Special thanks to John Harrison who was the first person to get the application used in this lab to work on Hyperledger Fabric running on IBM Z!
+* Thanks to Jin VanStee for contributing the overview diagram for this introductory section!

 ## Author
 * Barry Silliman